SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/look-at-recipient-list.md

 * Duplicate recipients.
 * Recipients without a subscription.

-**Recipient complained**: Activate this filter to show recipients who have reported the mailing as spam/junk mail.
+**Recipient complained**: Activate this filter to show recipients who reported the mailing as spam/junk mail.

 If the status is **Ready to send**, you do not have to do anything.
 SuperOffice will send your mailing to the recipients.
 The status will be changed to **Sent** once this is done.